-d) warn other stations, as appropriate, in order to prevent the transfer of traffic to the frequency of the distress communication.
-CAR-ANS PART 2 2.8.3.2.3 Imposition of silence The station in distress, or the station in control of distress traffic, shall 2.8.3.2.3.1 be permitted to impose silence, either on all stations of the mobile service in the area or on any station which interferes with the distress traffic.
+2.5.3.2.3.1 The station in distress, or the station in control of distress traffic, shall be permitted to impose silence, either on all stations of the mobile service in the area or on any station which interferes with the distress traffic.
 It shall address these instructions "to all stations", or to one station only, according to circumstances.
-In either case, it shall use: STOP TRANSMITTING: the radiotelephony distress signal MAYDAY.
-283232 The use of the signals specified in 2.8.3.2.3.1 shall be reserved for the aircraft station in distress and for the station controlling the distress traffic.
-2.8.3.2.4 Action by all other stations 2.8.3.2.4.1 The distress communications have absolute priority over all other communications, and a station aware of them shall not transmit on the frequency concerned, unless: a) the distress is cancelled or the distress traffic is terminated; b) all distress traffic has been transferred to other frequencies: the station controlling communications gives permission; it has itself to render assistance.
-2.8.3.2.4.2 Any station which has knowledge of distress traffic, and which cannot itself assist the station in distress, shall nevertheless continue listening to such traffic until it is evident that assistance is being provided.
-2.8.3.2.5 Termination of distress communications and of silence 2.8.3.2.5.1 When an aircraft is no longer in distress, it shall transmit a message cancelling the distress condition.
-2.8.3.2.5.2 When the station which has controlled the distress communication traffic becomes aware that the distress condition is ended, it shall take immediate action to ensure that this information is made available, as soon as possible, to: 1) the ATS unit concerned; 2) The aircraft operating agency concerned, or its representative in accordance with pre-established arrangements.
-2.8.3.2.5.3 distress communication and silence conditions The shall by transmitting a message, including the "DISTRESS TRAFFIC ENDED", on the frequency or frequencies being used for the distress traffic.
-This message shall be originated only by the station controlling the communications when, after the reception of the message prescribed in 2.8.3.2.5.1, it is authorized to do so by the appropriate authority.
-2.8.3.3 Radiotelephony urgency communications
+In either case, it shall use:

+- STOP TRANSMITTING; - the radiotelephony distress signal MAYDAY. - 2.5.3.2.3.2 The use of the signals specified in 2.5.3.2.3.1 shall be reserved for the aircraft station in distress and for the station controlling the distress traffic. - 2.5.3.2.4 Action by all other stations - 2.5.3.2.4.1 The distress communications have absolute priority over all other communications, and a station aware of them shall not transmit on the frequency concerned, unless: - a) the distress is cancelled or the distress traffic is terminated; - b) all distress traffic has been transferred to other frequencies; - c) the station controlling communications gives permission; and - d) it has itself to render assistance. - 2.5.3.2.4.2 Any station which has knowledge of distress traffic, and which cannot itself assist the station in distress, shall nevertheless continue listening to such traffic until it is evident that assistance is being provided. - 2.5.3.2.5 Termination of distress communications and of silence - 2.5.3.2.5.1 When an aircraft is no longer in distress, it shall transmit a message cancelling the distress condition. - 2.5.3.2.5.2 When the station which has controlled the distress communication traffic becomes aware that the distress condition is ended, it shall take immediate action to ensure that this information is made available, as soon as possible, to:
-2.8.3.3.1 Action by the aircraft reporting an urgency condition except as indicated in 2.8.3.3.4.

-In addition to being preceded by the radiotelephony urgency signal PAN PAN (see 2.8.3.1.2), preferably spoken three times and each word of the group pronounced as the French word "panne", the urgency message to be sent by an aircraft reporting an urgency condition shall:

-- a) be on the air-ground frequency in use at the time;

-- b) consist of as many as required of the following elements spoken distinctly and, if possible, in the following order:

-- 1) the name of the station addressed;

-- 2) the identification of the aircraft;

-- 3) the nature of the urgency condition;

-- 4) the intention of the person in command;

-- 5) present position, level (i.e. flight level, altitude, etc., as appropriate) and heading;

-- 6) any other useful information.
+- 1) the ATS unit concerned; - 2) The aircraft operating agency concerned, or its representative in accordance with pre-established arrangements. - 2.5.3.2.5.3 The distress communication and silence conditions shall be terminated by transmitting a message, including the words "DISTRESS TRAFFIC ENDED", on the frequency or frequencies being used for the distress traffic.
+This message shall be originated only by the station controlling the communications when, after the reception of the message prescribed in 2.5.3.2.5.1, it is authorized to do so by the appropriate authority. - 2.5.3.3 Radiotelephony urgency communications - 2.5.3.3.1 Action by the aircraft reporting an urgency condition except as indicated in 2.5.3.3.4. - 2.5.3.3.1.1 In addition to being preceded by the radiotelephony urgency signal PAN PAN (see 2.5.3.1.2), preferably spoken three times and each word of the group pronounced as the French word "panne", the urgency message to be sent by an aircraft reporting an urgency condition shall: - a) be on the air-ground frequency in use at the time; - b) consist of as many as required of the following elements spoken distinctly and, if possible, in the following order: - 1) the name of the station addressed; - 2) the identification of the aircraft; - 3) the nature of the urgency condition; - 4) the intention of the person in command; - 5) present position, level (i.e. flight level, altitude, etc., as appropriate) and heading; and - 6) any other useful information.

-Note 1.- The foregoing provisions of 2.8.3.3.1.1 are not intended to prevent an aircraft broadcasting an urgency message, if time and circumstances make this course preferable.
+Note 1.- The foregoing provisions of 2.5.3.3.1.1 are not intended to prevent an aircraft broadcasting an urgency message, if time and circumstances make this course preferable.